 - What do I need to do?
 And how important is it that I can do it?

 - Do I afford a budget for the map tool?

 - Can I afford not to have it?
 What will be the cost – or consequences – if I don’t use a map tool to plot locations and addresses?

 - For paid services, is there a free trial I can check?

-In conclusion, we’ve built this site to be a knowledge-sharing platform to help users get answers to their questions to create a map complete with every location and address they desire.
-There is a lot of information on map making out there, and we want to be able to help you sort that information and make informed decisions.
+In conclusion, we’ve built this site to be a knowledge-sharing platform to help users & customers get answers to their questions to create a map complete with every location and address they desire.
+There is a lot of information on map-making out there, and we want to help you sort that information and make informed decisions.
 One suggestion would be to use a spreadsheet to compare the different tools and see which one suits you best.
 Please let us know if there’s anything we can do to support you, and if anything is missing, please contact us to let us know!